 Unfortunately, false accusations are quite common, with vandalism charges.
 People often commit acts of vandalism and then blame others.

-Sometimes people intentionally commit an act of vandalism with the aim of framing another person for the crime as an act of revenge or with some alternative motive to hurt the person they are accusing.
+Sometimes people intentionally commit an act of vandalism with the aim of framing another person for the crime as a form of revenge or for some other motive to hurt the person they are accusing.
 In other situations, a person makes a false accusation in an attempt to hide their own guilt.

 Mistaken Identity